Your Baby at 23 Weeks

 If your test shows high blood-glucose levels, you’ll need to take the second screen, called a glucose tolerance test.
 It’s more time-consuming than the first but provides an official diagnosis.
 First, you must fast overnight (for 8 to 14 hours).
 The next morning, you go to the doctor and drink a very sugary drink, Glucola.
 Your care provider will take samples of your blood every hour for the next 3 hours to see if your body is handling sugar well, or struggling to control it.

-If you‘re one of the 3-6% percent of women with gestational diabetes, your doctor or midwife will work closely with you to help you manage it.
+If you‘re one of the 3 to 6% percent of those diagnosed with gestational diabetes, your doctor or midwife will work closely with you to help you manage it.
 Treatments include dietary changes (more veggies and protein and less sugar and starch), exercise, more sleep, monitoring as well as medication.
+(Here are some low-carb snacks for gestational diabetes!)

 What’s your partner’s leave policy?: By now you’ve probably alerted your boss to your pregnancy and mapped out your leave plan.
 But what about your partner?
 The first few weeks after birth are a crucial time for baby bonding.
 Talk about what’s possible and make sure your partner knows his or her family leave policy at work.

 You are what you eat…and so is your baby: Try to cut back on dairy and other white food (bread, potatoes, etc).
 And avoid fish that contain mercury (tuna, swordfish, shark, etc).
 Instead, eat salmon and smaller fish (trout, sardines, etc) and make sure you eat the rainbow.
-Enjoy superfoods like red cabbage slaw, kale, acai powder, and blueberriesto name a few.
+Enjoy superfoods like red cabbage slaw, kale, acai powder, and blueberries to name a few.
 Plus, you might add some spirulina and seaweed to that list.
 These aquatic plantscarry loads of nutrients including omega-3 fatty acids, fiber, antioxidants, protein, iron, iodine, and vitamins.
+(These are the nutrients you need during pregnancy!)

 Pregnancy Lingo Lesson: Episiotomy, Crowning, Shoulder Dystocia

-An episiotomy is literally a surgical cut made under local anesthesia to widen the vaginal opening.
-It’s typically done right when your baby is crowning (the top of her head is just beginning to be seen peeking out of the vagina).
+An episiotomy is a surgical cut made under local anesthesia to widen the vaginal opening.
+It’s typically done right when your baby is crowning (the top of their head is just beginning to peek out of the vagina).
 The cut is made from the back of your labial area towards your anus.

 Episiotomies used to be routine.
 Doctors thought a clean cut would heal better than a tear.
 That belief has been proven wrong and the rate of episiotomies has declined.
 It still can be helpful if your baby gets stuck (with a big head or wide shoulders, so called shoulder dystocia) or if she is in distress and your caregiver needs to get the baby out ASAP.